Hot Water Bath During Pregnancy

 - Ensure you don’t stay in a sauna for more than 5-6 minutes at most.

 - Watch your body.
-Keep an eye on any signs of dizziness or lightheadedness.
-If you experience these, stop the sauna immediately.
+Keep an eye out for any signs of dizziness or lightheadedness.
+If you experience these, exit the sauna immediately.

 - Monitor the water and room temperature regularly.

 - Monitor your temperature 15 min after the sauna.

 Hot baths or warm baths can be a source of relaxation.
 It is recommended that you monitor your body and consult doctors before having a hot water bath.
 If you feel uncomfortable during or after your bath, consult a doctor immediately.